 Truth might be overrated.
 I say that only partially tongue in cheek.
-Jesus says He is the way, the truth and the life, so truth is only part of the equation to that extent.
+Jesus says He is the way, the truth and the life, so truth is only part of the equation – even for Jesus.

-He might have been a typical modernist, eschewing any reality but matter and energy, but for the fact that he were born in another era, and he believed in gods.
+He might have been a typical modernist, eschewing any reality but matter and energy, but for the fact that he was born in another era, and he believed in gods.